webplatform/docs/css/properties/border-radius/index.md

 |CSS percentages=Refer to the corresponding dimension (width or height) of the border box.
 |Values={{CSS Property Value
 |Data Type=length
 |Description=Denotes the size of the circle radius or the horizontal and vertical radii, for elliptical curves.
 It can be expressed in any unit allowed in [[css/data_types/length|CSS <length> data types]]. em units are useful for controls that scale proportionally with the font-size.
 Viewport-relative units (vw, vh, vmin, vmax) can be useful for controls that scale with the viewport size.
 Negative values are invalid.
-You can specify a single length for all four corners, or two, three or four lengths to specify different lengths for different corners: see remarks for more details.
+You can specify a single length for all four corners, or two, three or four lengths to specify different lengths for different corners: see the syntax section for more details.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=Denotes the size of the corner radius, in percentages of the box’s border-box dimensions.
 Specifically, percentages for the horizontal axis refer to the width of the border-box, percentages for the vertical axis refer to the height of the border-box.
 Negative values are invalid.
-You can specify a single percentage for all four corners, or two, three or four percentages to specify different percentages for different corners: see remarks for more details.
+You can specify a single percentage for all four corners, or two, three or four percentages to specify different percentages for different corners: see the syntax section for more details.
 }}{{CSS Property Value
 |Data Type=length / length
 |Description=Specifying two sets of length values separated by a forward slash equates to specifying separate lengths for the X and Y radii of the corners, resulting in elliptical corners if the X and Y radii have different lengths.
 Each set can consist of one, two, three or four values.